Australian owned and operated. Supporting Australian small businesses for 10 years.

 But the reality is that responsible internet usage is just one aspect of cybersecurity; there’s more to it.
 As such, providing comprehensive cybersecurity training to employees is vital to protect a business.

-The goal is to empower your staff to play an active role in maintaining the cybersecurity of the business.
+The goal is to empower your staff, as users of business systems, to play an active role in maintaining the cybersecurity of the business by following security best practices.

 Way #2.
 Use Reliable Security Software